slub/marc2jsonl/README.md

 `$ marc2jsonl < input.mrc | esbulk -index test -type marc`

 transforms the marc data from stdin and pipes it to esbulk (https://github.com/miku/esbulk) which indexes the data and uploads it to an ElasticSearch-Server

+`$ pv input.mrc | marc2jsonl > output.jsonl`

+watch the progress with pipeview and transform the marc data from input.mrc to the file output.jsonl